 Transfusion News Sponsor

-For five decades, Bio-Rad Laboratories has provided high quality diagnostic and life sciences products that help make patients’ lives better.
-Bio-Rad offers a broad range of innovative immunohematology and diagnostic testing solutions.
-Our product portfolio contains traditional testing methods and reagents as well as user-friendly and reliable automated instruments and their proprietary reagents.
-Located in Hercules, Calif., Bio-Rad is a respected partner of blood banking and clinical diagnostic labs the world over.
+Who we are.
+For over six decades, Bio-Rad Laboratories has provided high quality diagnostic and life sciences products that help make patients’ lives better.
+We offer a broad range of innovative immunohematology and diagnostic testing solutions.
+Our product portfolio contains traditional testing methods and reagents as well as easy to use and reliable automated instruments and their proprietary reagents.
+Located in Hercules, California, USA, Bio-Rad is a respected partner in Blood Banking and a leader in quality control management supporting clinical diagnostic labs the world over.

-Bio-Rad will continue to develop traditional blood bank reagents and proprietary solid phase and microplate hemagglutination reagents for use on our automated systems.
-The FDA recently cleared our newly designed solid-phase automated system, the TANGO infinity®, which performs blood grouping and diagnostic testing with high security and simple, intuitive control.
-Currently pending FDA clearance is an automated gel instrument and proprietary gel reagents for the U.S. blood banking market.
-All traditional, solid phase and gel instruments, and reagents, as well as our remote monitoring and online diagnostic software systems, will then become one family.
+Our Future.
+Since the two acquisitions, Bio-Rad has continued to develop traditional blood bank reagents, IH-Gel typing automation and proprietary solid phase and microplate hemagglutination reagents and automation.
+The FDA recently cleared our automated IH-1000 gel instrument and proprietary IH-Gel Cards and reagents for the U.S. blood banking market.
+All traditional, solid phase and gel instruments, and reagents, as well as our remote monitoring, online diagnostic software and quality management systems are now available from one vendor.

 AABB and Transfusion